bitsy-ai/rpi-object-tracking/README.md

 The following will start a PiCamera preview, render detected objects as an overlay, and track an object's movement with the pan-tilt HAT.

 By default, this will track any `person` in the frame.
-You can track other objects by passing the `--label`
+You can track other objects by passing `--label <label>`.
+For a list of valid labels, run `rpi-deep-pantilt list-labels`.

 `rpi-deep-pantilt track`